cSh4rk/cSh4rk.github.io/README.template.md

 - ✔ Fully automated local build pipeline: PurgeCSS for CSS, Terser for JS, custom PostCSS for pre-Critical CSS sanitizing, Critical CSS inlining for multiple layouts/viewports.
 - ✔ Favicon automatically chosen based on device.
 - ✔ Fixed and completed RSS feed.
-- ✔ Modern Cyberpunk Neon navigation buttons.
+- ✔ Modern Cyberpunk neon navigation buttons.
 - ✔ security.txt file with automated expire date update.
 - ✔ SEO and accessibility improvements: ARIA attributes, robots rules, pagination, smooth fragment scroll.
 - ✔ Jekyll plugin to remove deprecated ARIA roles from footnotes.
 - ✔ Back to Top button for scrolled pages.
 - ✔ Particles effect with customizable color palettes.
 - ✔ Automatic Table of Contents with selectable placement per post.
+- ✔ Accessible, responsive pagination with uniform buttons and neon glow.

 All changes are made with ❤.
 Feel free to use this theme for your own projects.